josephhardinee/cloudnetpy/paper/paper.md

 the key components in ACTRIS (Aerosol, Clouds and Trace Gases Research Infrastructure) [@ACTRIS_handbook], where the Cloudnet framework will process gigabytes of cloud remote sensing data per day in near real time.
-The ACTRIS RI is now in its implementation phase and aims to be fully operational in 2025.
+ACTRIS is now in its implementation phase and aims to be fully operational in 2025.

 CloudnetPy is a Python implementation of the Cloudnet processing scheme.